strues/swerpbox/README.md

 **Available variables:**

 - `TZ`: Your timezone.
 Default: **America/Denver**
 - `PUID`: User UID.
 Default: **1000**
 - `PGID`: User group id.
 Default: **1000**

 **Volumes:**

 - `./config/sonarr:/config`: Where the config files are stored.
 - `./data:/data`: Entire directory of all files.
 Used to mount the complete folder.
 - `./data/downloading:/downloads`: Where downloading torrents are located
 - `./media/TV Shows:/tv`: Location of media directory, where Plex reads from.
 Sonarr hardlinks complete files here.

 Setting up Sonarr to automatically use rTorrent to download files and automatically hardlink them to the organized media folder is easy.

-1. Visit the Sonarr web interface.
+1.Visit the Sonarr web interface.
-2. Go to `Download Client` and click add.
+2.Go to `Download Client` and click add.
-3. Choose rTorrent and enter the settings shown in the screenshot.
+3.Choose rTorrent and enter the settings shown in the screenshot.

 ![sonarr-rtorrent](docs/assets/sonarr-rtorrent.png)

-4. On the `Download Client` page, toward the bottom is the Drone configuration.
+4.On the `Download Client` page, toward the bottom is the Drone configuration.
 Point the drone to watch `/data/complete`.

 ![sonarr-rtorrent](docs/assets/sonarr-rtorrent-drone.png)

-## SickRage
+### SickRage

 > Dropped in favor of Sonarr, but still included incase you prefer it.